MoVoDesign/elixir-phoenix-paginator/README.md

 # Pagination

-A simple paginator package allowing you to paginate, order and filter data.
+This is a simple paginator package that allows you to paginate, order and filter data.
-Paginator helpers are provided to help generating sorting fields, page fields etc...

 ![alt text](assets/screenshot.png "Example")